 Appointing a representative

 You can name another person to act for you as your "representative" to ask for a complaint.

 If you want a friend, relative, or other person to be your representative, call Member Services and ask for the "Appointment of Representative" form.
-You can also get the form on the Medicare website by clicking the link below.
+You can also download the form on the Medicare website link provided below.
 The form will give the person permission to act for you.
 You must give us a copy of the signed form with your request.